Documentation Index

 self.proxy_url = f"{tenant_url}/proxy/{project_id}"

-def encrypt(self, data, fields, classification=None, destination=None):
+def encrypt(self, data, fields, destination=None):

 """